Fact Sheet - Bailiffs and High Court Writs

 The bailiff does not have a valid enforcement certificate

-Section 63(2) of the Tribunals, Courts and Enforcement Act 2007 stipulates that an individual may serve as an enforcement agent if they operate under a valid enforcement certificate.
-However, according to Section 63(6) of the same Act, it is considered a criminal offence for an individual to knowingly claim to act as an enforcement agent without proper authorization.
-If you become aware of such an offence, you can report it through your local police force website.
+Section 63(2) of the Tribunals, Courts and Enforcement Act 2007 says a person may act as an enforcement agent if he acts under a valid enforcement certificate.
+Section 63(6) of the Tribunals, Courts and Enforcement Act 2007 says a person is guilty of an offence if he knowingly purports to act as an enforcement agent without being authorised to do so.
+You can report the offence online through your local police force website.

 The bailiff is enforcing a debt that is over 12 months old

-Paragraph 7.1 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 outlines that the bailiff is prohibited from taking control of the debtor's goods until they have provided proper notice.
-Regulation 7(c) of the Taking Control of Goods Regulations 2013 specifies that the Notice of Enforcement must include the date it was issued.
-Furthermore, Regulation 9(1) of the Taking Control of Goods Regulations 2013 mandates that the bailiff cannot take control of the debtor's goods after 12 months from the issue date indicated on the Notice of Enforcement.
+Paragraph 7.1 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff may not take control of the debtor's goods until the bailiff has given the debtor notice.
+Regulation 7(c) of the Taking Control of Goods Regulations 2013 says the Notice of Enforcement must show the date of notice.
+Regulation 9(1) of the Taking Control of Goods Regulations 2013 says the bailiff must not take control of the debtor's goods after 12 months from the issue date shown on the Notice of Enforcement.

 The bailiff clamped a vehicle before 6am or after 9pm.

-Regulation 13 of the Taking Control of Goods Regulations 2013 stipulates that bailiffs are prohibited from taking control of the debtor's goods prior to 6 am and after 9 pm on any given day.
-If your RING doorbell camera captures bailiffs clamping a vehicle during these restricted hours, they are not acting within the bounds of the law.
-In such a situation, dial 999 to contact the police, who will document the time of your call on the police CAD (Computer Aided Dispatch), establishing undeniable proof that the bailiff clamped the vehicle outside of the designated hours.
-The time noted by the bailiff, such as 06:05 on the Warning of Immobilisation, holds no relevance in this context.
+Regulation 13 of the Taking Control of Goods Regulations 2013 says bailiffs may not take control of the debtors' goods before 6am and after 9pm on any day.
+If your RING doorbell camera records bailiffs clamping a vehicle outside these hours, he is not "lawfully acting".
+Call the police on 999 and they log the time of your call on the police CAD (Computer Aided Dispatch) creating irrefutable evidence the bailiff clamped the vehicle outside the prescribed hours.
+It doesn't matter if the bailiff writes 06:05 on the Warning of Immobilisation.

 The bailiff threatened you with a locksmith

-A Writ of Control does not grant the authority to forcibly enter commercial premises.
-Paragraphs 18 and 19 stipulate the conditions under which entry may be forcibly made, specifically when recovering an outstanding court fine or when enforcing a Writ of Control at commercial premises where the debtor conducts business.
-According to Paragraph 20 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007, the bailiff must separately aply for this authorisation.
-Paragraph 24(2) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 prohibits the use of force against individuals.
-Bailiffs may enter through an unlocked door or use a key left in the lock, as established in the legal case Ryan v Shilcock [1851] 7 Exch 72.
-However, accessing premises using a landlord's key is illegal, as demonstrated in the case Miller v Curry [1893].
-Regulation 20(a) of the Taking Control of Goods Regulations 2013 specifies that bailiffs may enter through "normal means."
-Climbing through an open window is not considered a standard means of entry.
+A writ of Control does not confer a power to break entry into commercial premises.
+Paragraphs 18 and 19 reserve power to break entry when the bailiff is recovering an unpaid court fine or a Writ of Control authorising enforcement at commercial premises where the debtor carries on a trade or business.
+Under Paragraph 20 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007, the bailiff must apply for that authority separately.
+Paragraph 24(2) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says bailiffs may not use force against people.
+Bailiffs may enter through an unlocked door, or turn the key to open the door if the key is in the lock Ryan v Shilcock [1851] 7 Exch 72.
+Using a landlord's key to gain entry is unlawful, Miller v Curry [1893].
+Regulation 20(a) of the Taking Control of Goods Regulations 2013 says bailiffs may enter by "usual means" to enter the premises.
+Bailiffs cannot climb through an open window.

 The bailiff wrote on a document that you paid a sum of money voluntarily

-Paragraph 10 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 specifies that bailiffs are only authorised to take control of goods belonging to the debtor.
-When bailiffs knowingly accept a money transfer from someone other than the debtor under the threat of removing their possessions, they often label it as "voluntarily paid" on documentation.
-According to Paragraph 60 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007, a third-party claimant has the right to reclaim money or goods taken by a bailiff to settle another person's debt.
-Bailiffs may attempt to dispute such claims by alleging that the third party willingly provided the funds.
-However, the bailiff's documentation serves as evidence that they accepted the money under false pretences.
-Third parties can seek reimbursement by initiating a chargeback through their bank.
-The bank typically requires proof that the cardholder is listed as the debtor on the Writ of Control; otherwise, they will return the funds to the account holder.
-According to Section 2 of the Fraud Act 2006, an individual commits an offence if they deceitfully misrepresent a situation to gain personally or cause harm to another party.
+Paragraph 10 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says the bailiff may only take control of the goods that belong to the debtor.
+When bailiffs knowingly take a money transfer from someone other than the debtor under the pain of removing their goods, the bailiff will write on a document "paid voluntarily".
+Paragraph 60 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 says a third-party claimant may recover money or goods taken from them by a bailiff to pay a debt owed by another.
+Bailiffs try to frustrate that claim by saying the third party gave the money voluntarily.
+The bailiff's document is evidence the bailiff took the money transfer under false pretences, and the third party can recover the money by making a chargeback with their bank.
+The bank will require the bailiff to show the cardholder is named as the debtor on the Writ of Control, otherwise, the bank will return the money to the account holder.
+Section 2 of the Fraud Act 2006 says a person commits an offence if he dishonestly makes a false representation to make a gain for himself or another or to cause loss to another.

 The judgment debt arises from a consumer credit agreement

-According to Section 141 of the Consumer Credit Act 1974, a creditor is only permitted to pursue a debt stemming from a consumer credit agreement within a county court.
-Civil Procedure Rule 83.7(3) allows the debtor to apply to stop the execution of the enforcement process.
+Section 141 of the Consumer Credit Act 1974 says a claimant may only enforce a debt arising from a consumer credit agreement in a county court.
+Civil Procedure Rule 83.7(3) says the debtor may apply to the court to stay the enforcement.

 The controlled goods agreement is not compliant with regulations

-Paragraph 13(1)(d) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 permits bailiffs to enter into a controlled goods agreement with the debtor.
-Regulation 15 of the Taking Control of Goods Regulations 2013 outlines the required format and information for such agreements.
-If a bailiff's controlled goods agreement fails to adhere to the regulations, or if the listed goods do not belong to the debtor named on the Writ of Control, the agreement is deemed invalid.
+Paragraph 13(1)d) of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007 allows bailiffs to enter a controlled goods agreement with the debtor.
+Regulation 15 of the Taking Control of Goods Regulations 2013 provides the form and content for a controlled goods agreement.
+When a bailiff's controlled goods agreement does not comply with regulations, or the bailiff has listed goods not belonging to the debtor named on the Writ of Control, the agreement is not valid.

 The bailiff is charging you interest

-In cases where the county court judgment includes interest on the debt, Section 69 of the County Courts Act 1984 stipulates that interest can be reclaimed from the debtor at the statutory rate of 8% per annum or at a rate determined by the court.
-Furthermore, Section 24(2) of the Limitation Act 1980 establishes a six-year limit for the accrual of simple interest from the date of judgment.
+If the county court judgment awards interest on the debt then section 69 of the County Courts Act 1984 provides for interest to be recovered from the debtor at the statutory rate of 8% a year or a rate set by the court.
+Section 24(2) of the Limitation Act 1980 sets a limit of six years simple interest from the judgment date.

 A bailiff left a document hanging out of your letter-box or communal doorway